eyereasoner/eye/learning/EYE-learning.md

 2. You provide the necessary **Data** (RDF) and **Rules** (N3).
 3. You instruct the LLM to generate **one Python file** that automatically ingests the inputs and produces the complete "answer, reason, check" output.

-The key deliverable is a **self-contained and self-verifying script**.
+The key deliverable is a **self-contained and self-verifying program**.
 It's not just a code snippet; it's a trustworthy and auditable artifact you can run in a CI/CD pipeline and share with confidence.

 -----